mokuno3430/blastn2dotplots/README.md

 This repository contains the `blastn2dotplots` script and sample data.

+## Description
+`blastn2dotplots`: A script for visualizing multiple dot-plot alignments from BLASTN output.

 ## Requirements
 This project requires Python 3.8 or higher, along with the following libraries: